EESSI/docs/docs/test-suite/ReFrame-configuration-file.md

     ...
     'environments': [
         {
-            'name': 'local_environ',  # Note: needs to match whatever we set for 'environs' in the partition 'cc': 'cc',
+            'name': 'local_environ',  # Note: needs to be listed in the partition's `environs` section 'cc': 'cc',
             'cxx': '',
             'ftn': '',